Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Extension to the stochastic case: correlating the noise by QMC

-In our approach, the potential energy landscape and thus the ionic forces acting on each particles are evaluated by VMC.
-Consequently, a statistical noise due to the stochastic nature of this method is introduced, and must be kept under control if we want to have an unbiased sampling of the phase space during the dynamics.
+Another issue related to the stochastic nature of this method is the control of the statistical noise introduced into the dynamics.
+The latter must be kept under control if we want to have an unbiased sampling of the phase space during the propagation of the trajectory.
 Fortunately, the methodology described in the previous sections is particularly suited for this situation, as it deals with the most general case, where the friction $\boldsymbol \gamma$ and covariance $\boldsymbol \alpha$ matrices are not diagonal.
 This corresponds to the inclusion of a correlated noise into the dynamics, in contrast to the more usual white noise case.
 By construction, we can now make the assumption that there exists also a QMC contribution to the covariance matrix which becomes position-time dependent\cite{Attaccalite2008}

 $\alpha_\textrm{BO} = 2k_BT\gamma_\textrm{BO}$ is the white noise contribution and $\Delta_0$ is a tunable parameter which is mainly set to make the covariance (and thus the friction) matrix positive definite. $\boldsymbol{\alpha}$ and $\bsym{\gamma}$ are linked by the FDT, while $\boldsymbol{\alpha}^\textrm{QMC}$ is the QMC-force covariance matrix defined by